espocrm/documentation/docs/development/examples/dynamic-logic-multi-enum.md

 3\.
 Clear cache at Administration > Clear Cache.

 4\.
-You need to refresh the page in your browser.
+You need to refresh a page in your browser.